camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/10-process-engine/10-execution-tree.html.md

 ## On Process Definitions and Activities

 Before considering runtime state, let's define the notion of *activities* the process engine has.
 These include BPMN activities, gateways, events, as well as the process definition itself.
 Activities may be scopes or not.
-An activity is a scope if it is a variable scope according to BPMN and Camunda (examples: process definition, subprocesses, multi-instance activities, activities with input/output mappings) or if it defines a context in which events can be received (examples: any activity with a boundary event, any activity containing an event subprocess, any catching intermediate event, an event-based gateway).
+An activity is a scope if it is a variable scope according to BPMN and Camunda (examples: process definition, subprocesses, multi-instance activities, activities with input/output mappings) or if it defines a context in which events can be received (examples: any activity with a boundary event, any activity containing an event subprocess, any catching intermediate event, any event-based gateway).

 Consider the following example: